 Who is a good fit?

 Arts high schools are demanding.
 They require more practicing than students are used to.
 They also require students to successfully navigate a rigorous college preparatory curriculum.
-They are a good fit for “serious music students” who are “hard and dedicated workers,” says Ryan Zwahlen, chair of the Music Department at Idyllwild Arts Academy.
+They are a good fit for “serious music students” who are “hard and dedicated workers,” says oboist Ryan Zwahlen, chamber musician and former chair of the Music Department at Idyllwild Arts Academy.

 Rick Shaw, assistant principal of Denver School of the Arts, says that students who can multi-task and communicate with confidence will fit in well at an arts school like his.
 In addition, they must be passionate and committed to their art form and willing to be risk-takers.